RobotCasserole1736/OffseasonTraining/Chapter_1/lesson5.1.md

 # Lesson 5.1 - Using the Debugger

-Up till now, the pieces of code we've written are pretty small.
-Small enough that _by just staring at the code_, you can probably predict how it will work.

-Ideally, as we write more and more code, we'll keep it as organized as possible, to help keep this "inspectability".
-However, inevitably, bigger projects create more complex problems, that need more advanced tools to unravel.

-We've already looked at one of these tools: inserting `System.out.println()` calls at critical portions of your code allow you to check multiple things.
-This includes order of execution, and values of variables at various times.

-You've also seen the website utilities, which allow you to see values of variables as they change over time.

-We will introduce one additional tool that you can use to help investigate problems.
-It's called the _single step debugger_, or simply the "debugger".

-The debugger allows you to stop code execution on certain lines, "step" through your code's execution line by line, and print out values of variables and expressions at runtime.
-The biggest advantage of the debugger is that it doesn't require injecting any additional lines of code into your software - it _just works_. (usually :D).

-When running code locally on a desktop, the debugger is automatically running in the background - nothing special you have to do to start it.

-Regardless of what debug tool you happen to be using, the technique for solving problems is generally the same:

-1) Look at the code, and decide how you are expecting it to work.
-2) Investigate the code as it executes from start to end.
-3) Find the first place where the behavior of the code deviates from your expectations.

-The important thing to keep in mind: When you see errors, or software that doesn't work like you'd expect, don't get discouraged!
-There is a solution, it will just take time and technique to find it.
-Practicing this technique, over and over again, is how you get better and better at creating software!
+The *debugger* is a tool which allows us to walk through our code's execution, line by line.
+As we step through code, we can inspect the values of different variables.

+This is a useful tool for discovering bugs, and finding fixes.

+We'll start by debugging code running on our desktops.

 ## Walk-Through

-We'll now walk you through basic usage of the debugger that's available for robot code.
+We'll walk through basic usage of the debugger that's available for robot code.

-The same debugger can be used to inspect code behavior on both the robot and on your desktop.
-We'll start by debugging code running on our desktops.

 Start by opening `LessonFive.java` in vsCode.

 ### Launching the Debugger

-The debugger is automatically enabled when running software on your PC.
-Just press `F5` on your keyboard like normal, select the HAL sim GUI .dll, and let it run.
+Press `F5` on your keyboard like normal, select the HAL sim GUI .dll, and let it run like normal.
 You should see the sim GUI pop up.
-The debugger is now running in the background, ready to be used to analyze code behavior!
+The debugger is now running in the background.

-You've probably seen the controls before, but here's the more detailed explanation of what each button does:
+The controls for the debugger are:

 ![](doc/dbg_ctrl.png)

-Additionally, click the "bug-with-an-X" on the left side of vsCode to open the debug pane:
+Click the "bug-with-an-X" on the left side of vsCode to open the debug pane:

 ![](doc/dbg_pane.png)

-The orange bar at the bottom of the window indicates debugging is active right now (blue indicates nothing is running).
-Additionally, you can see that we launched the `Desktop Debug` routine, as expected.
+The orange bar at the bottom of the window indicates debugging is active.

-Take a quick look at the code in the  `LessonFive` class.
-You can see it has a method named `lessonFiveEnabledUpdate()`, which is getting called inside `Robot.java`'s `teleopPeriodic()` method.
-Therefor, to "active" or "run" the lesson five code, we know we'll need to have the robot in the Teleop enabled mode.
+To run the lesson five code, put the robot into Teleop enabled mode.

 ### Setting Breakpoints

-Remember that a computer executes a program line by line, starting at the top, going through method calls as needed, calculating and assigning values for each line, then moving on to the next line.

-A "breakpoint" is a flag sent to the program to tell it to stop execution once code reaches the start of a certain line.
-"Setting" a breakpoint is the act of setting that flag on a particular line of code.

-To set a breakpoint in vsCode, simply click in the space to the left of the line numbers in a particular file.
+Click in the space to the left of the line numbers in a particular file.

 ![](doc/dbg_breakpoint_col.png)

+This sets a breakpoint.

-Let's go ahead and do this on the first line of `lessonFiveEnabledUpdate()`.
+Set a breakpoint on the first line of `lessonFiveEnabledUpdate()`.

 ![](doc/dbg_breakpoint.png)

-There should be a bright red circle that appears next to the line.
-Nothing else will happen at this point, because we're _not yet calling this method_.

 Quick knowledge check: _Why isn't this function getting called?_ Check your answer below.